Mr Turton’s Information Sheet for Patients Undergoing Augmentation

 Scarring and Pain

 An unexpected result can occasionally occur leaving a less than optimal cosmetic result.
 One example is the double bubble appearance.
-It is slightly more common with pre-existing ptosis (sagging), and with shaped implants placed under the muscle.
+It is slightly more common with pre-existing ptosis (sagging), and with shaped implants are placed under the muscle that are too big or the breast or where there is a constriction to the tissue in the lower part of the breast.
 It is also more common where the crease under the breast is very well defined as the condensed tissue (fascia) fails to expand naturally over the lower part of the implant.
 Although it may improve spontaneously over a number of months you may need to pay for revisional surgery.

 If an implant moves too far to the side or becomes too low falling beyond the crease under the breast, it is referred to as lateral or inferior malposition.
 It means the implant is in the wrong place.
-It can occur due to problems during surgery- eg when the incision was placed in the armpit it was much more common to find the implant was malpositioned as the surgeon couldn't check the placement as accurately.
+It can occur due to problems during surgery- eg when the incision was placed in the armpit it was much more common to find the implant was malpositioned as the surgeon couldn’t check the placement as accurately.
 However, as gravity affects breast tissue and implants weigh more heavily in the pocket causing tissue stretch, malposition can gradually occur over time although this is uncommon.
 This may lead to a bottoming out appearance.
 Corrective surgery will not always work effectively as it can occur again and is also associated with the costs of revisional surgery.
-Choosing implants that are too big will encourage malposition.
-There is some evidence that the micropolyurethane coated anatomical implants are associated with a lower rate of rotational malposition (personal communication) but there are some difficulties with initial insertion though small incisions.
+Choosing implants that are too big or too heavy will encourage malposition.
+There is some evidence that the micro polyurethane coated anatomical implants are associated with a lower rate of rotational malposition (personal communication) but there are some difficulties with initial insertion through small incisions.
+The BLite lighter weight implants are around 30% lighter than standard silicone implants and although they are more expensive being a premium product, patients can consider them for their breast enlargement.

 Subsequent Breast Investigations

-It is easier to investigate an augmented breast that has had a subpectoral implant (rather than subglandular) placed as obviously the breast tissue is pushed forward by the muscle.
-Even with sub-glandular implants it is usually possible to perform breast examination and breast biopsy so long as the investigating clinician is aware of the presence of implants.
-However implants do interfere with mammography and specialist views are required.
+It is easier to investigate an augmented breast that has had a subpectoral implant (rather than sub glandular) placed as obviously the breast tissue is pushed forward by the muscle.
+Even with sub-glandular implants, it is usually possible to perform breast examination and a breast biopsy so long as the investigating clinician is aware of the presence of implants.
+However, implants do interfere with mammography and specialist views are required.
+Screening mammograms are less sensitive at detecting breast cancers in women with breast implants.
 A woman should inform her mammographer that they had implants in place so that the proper studies can be done.
-It is slightly easier to perform mammographic views on a subpectoral implant than on a subglandular implant.
+It is slightly easier to perform mammographic views on a subpectoral implant than on a sub-glandular implant.
 Prior to augmentation if the woman is of a more mature age or there are any significant risk factors mammography may be performed as a screening investigation.
-Mr Turton can usually arrange a private screening mammogram in women over 40 who have not got any breast symptoms or lumps for approximately £150.00
+Mr Turton can usually arrange a private screening mammogram in women over 40 who have not got any breast symptoms or lumps for approximately £250.00

 Any woman considering augmentation mammoplasty should consider the following points as regards the recent negative publicity over silicone breast implants.